Determination of the strong coupling constant from transverse energy$-$energy correlations in multijet events at $\sqrt{s} = 13$ TeV with the ATLAS detector: Unfolding to particle level

 To make detector-independent comparisons with particle-level parton shower MC predictions and fixed-order theoretical predictions, the measured distributions are corrected for distortions induced by the response of the ATLAS detector and associated reconstruction algorithms.
 The fiducial phase-space region is defined at particle level for all particles with a decay length $c\tau>$ 10 mm; these particles are referred to as `stable'.
 Particle-level jets are reconstructed using the anti-$k_t$ algorithm with $R=0.4$ using stable particles, excluding muons and neutrinos.
 The fiducial phase space closely follows the event selection criteria defined in Section~\ref{sec:data_selection}.
 Particle-level jets are required to have $\pt > 60~\GeV$ and $|\eta| < 2.4$.
 Events with at least two particle-level jets are considered.
 These events are also required to have $H_{\mathrm{T}2} > 1~\TeV$.

 The unfolding is performed using an iterative algorithm based on Bayes theorem~\cite{bayes}, which takes into account inefficiencies, acceptance and resolution effects in the detector response that lead to bin migrations between the detector-level and particle-level phase spaces.
 For each observable, the method makes use of a transfer matrix, $M_{ij}$, obtained from MC simulation, that parameterises the probability of a jet pair generated in bin $i$ being reconstructed in bin $j$.
 The binning of the distributions is chosen as a compromise between maximising the number of bins while minimising migration between bins due to the resolution of the measured variables.
+This ensures that the purity from migrations is above 60\% in all regions of the phase space.
 The inverse problem can be written as a linear equation

 The quantities $R_i$ and $T_j$ are the contents of the detector-level distribution in bin $i$ and the contents of the particle-level distribution in bin $j$, respectively, while the factors $\mathcal{E}_j$ and $\mathcal{P}_i$ are efficiency and purity corrections, which are estimated by using the MC simulation.